gulfiliz/gulfiliz.github.io/_posts/2024-12-28-erotapokriseis-ii.md

 **A:** The title of that essay is not "What is the measurement problem?"
 It is "What does it mean to measure something?"
-I'd suggest reading it again, answer is there :)
+I'd suggest reading it again, I promise, answer is there :)

 ---